 Tournaments can take anywhere between 2 to 4 hours to run.
 Check the schedule on the day for a rough idea of how long the tournament you’re entering will run.
 For larger tournaments, organisers will provide a time to return for a smaller seed bracket or if you’re up first, they’ll let you know when the next bracket is running.
 When in doubt, ask the tournament organiser on the day.

-eSports, short for electronic sports, are the top-level matches between superhuman, talented gamers as they strive to defeat their opponents on a range of digital battlefields.
+eSports, short for electronic sports, are the top-level matches between super skilled, talented gamers as they strive to defeat their opponents on a range of digital battlefields.

 A speedrun is a play-through of a video game performed with the intention of completing it as fast as possible.
 Speedruns may cover a whole game or a selected part, such as a single level.
 While all speedruns aim for quick completion, some speedruns are characterised by additional rules, such as collecting all key items.

 Speedrunners from all over Australia participate in the AVCon speedrunning competition, which has been running since 2013.

 Our freeplay area is a great place to hang out, take a break from your busy festival schedule, meet new people and challenge them to a match in pretty much anything; from the hottest new games to the classics.
 If you want to check out a game you’ve not yet had the chance to play, warm up before a tournament, or just sit down with your friends and game, then head over to the freeplay area.
 Simply check out a station and the game you want to play, and you’ll be all set.